logto-io/logto/.changeset/good-dodos-visit.md

 - Nothing changed for normal users.
 No adaption is needed.
 - For admin users:
-    - The default Admin Console URL has changed to `http://localhost:3002/console`.
+    - The default Admin Console URL has been changed to `http://localhost:3002/console`.
     - To change the admin port, set the environment variable `ADMIN_PORT`.
 For instance, `ADMIN_PORT=3456`.
     - You can specify a custom endpoint for admins by setting the environment variable `ADMIN_ENDPOINT`.
 For example, `ADMIN_ENDPOINT=https://admin.your-domain.com`.
     - You can now completely disable admin endpoints by setting `ADMIN_DISABLE_LOCALHOST=1` and leaving `ADMIN_ENDPOINT` unset.